Stressed about getting ready for Christmas on time? You’ll love this 8-week holiday countdown series. It’s Week 6!

 Hello everyone!
 It’s the last day of November and that means we’ll be turning our Christmas lights on tomorrow night.
-Like so many, December marks the start of the advent calendar in our house (one of my son’s favorites), as well as so many other fun holiday preparations and celebrations.
+Like so many, December marks the start of the advent calendar in our house (one of my son’s favourites), as well as so many other fun holiday preparations and celebrations.

-Last week I managed to go through my wrapping supplies bin to see what I had, and I set aside some time to create a few new gift tags I’ll be sharing with you next week.
-My son and I also put together a collection of items (snacks, grooming products, water bottle, etc) for his school backpack campaign, and we sent an Endless Harvest Gift to a family in need through Plan Canada.
+Last week I managed to go through my wrapping supplies bin to see what I had.
+As well, I set aside some time to create a few new gift tags I’ll be sharing with you next week.
+My son and I also put together a collection of items (snacks, grooming products, water bottle, etc.) for his school backpack campaign, and we sent an Endless Harvest Gift to a family in need through Plan Canada.

 This Week’s Holiday Countdown Homework

 Nothing says ‘Welcome’ more than a beautifully decorated front porch.
-Although there are many ideas, I suggest coordinating your decorations with the theme you chose back on week two, as well as something that suits the exterior of your home.
+Although there are many ideas, I suggest coordinating your outdoor decorations with the theme you chose back on week two, as well as something that suits the exterior of your home.

 Now that we spend a certain amount of time away for Christmas, we use a pre-lit artificial one so it can go up early and we have time to enjoy it.
 I do miss the look and smell of a real tree, but I don’t miss the mess.
-I have nightmares of coming home to a fallen over tree with dirty water and sap all over the carpet (let’s just say it’s happened in the past!).
+I have nightmares about coming home to a fallen tree with dirty water and sap all over the carpet (let’s just say it’s happened in the past!).

 If you’re not quite sure how to decorate your tree this year, I’ve rounded up some show stoppers on my Holiday Decorating board on Pinterest.